jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-03-25-Online-Course-Player-SignalR.md

 - portfolio
 ---

 > This web application is developed by SignalR based on ASP.NET.
-For the basic knowledge of WebSocket and SignalR, please refer to one of blog posting [Develop Realtime Online Application with WebSocket](http://jojozhuang.github.io/blog/2016/03/07/develop-realtime-online-application-with-websocket/)
+For the basic knowledge of WebSocket and SignalR, please refer to one of my blog posting [Develop Realtime Online Application with WebSocket](http://jojozhuang.github.io/blog/2016/03/07/develop-realtime-online-application-with-websocket/).

 It contains four samples, named as follows: